stsievert/salmon/docs/source/getting-started.rst

 This section will specify the YAML file; including a ZIP file will only modify the ``targets`` key.

+"YAML files" must obey a standard; see for a (human-readable) description of the specification https://learnxinyminutes.com/docs/yaml/.
+To see if your YAML is valid, go to https://yamlchecker.com/.

 Here's an example ``init.yaml`` YAML file for initialization: